CMU-TBD/HumANav-Release/USAGE.md

 The joystick can:
 - `sense()` by requesting a json-serialized `sim_state` which holds all the information about that state.
 - `plan()` by using the updated information about the current state, such as the current simulator time, agent positions, and environment.
-- `act()` by sending specific velocity commands to the robot to execute in the simulator, which the `CentralSimulator` blocks until the commands are sent.
+- `act()` by sending specific velocity commands to the robot to execute in the simulator, which the `Simulator` blocks until the commands are sent.
 - To start a joystick executable you can simply run the `test_example_joystick.py` which will work independently of the type of `Joystick` class that is being used.

 As a starting-off point, we've provided two sample classes in `joystick/`: